iamanuj03/Aquarelle/README.md

 # Aquarelle
 THIS IS A .NET WEB APPLICATION
-THIS APP CONSISTS OF A LOGIN PAGE AND A USER PAGE
+THIS APP REQUIRES VISUAL STUDIO AND AN INTERNET CONNECTION TO RUN THIS APP CONSISTS OF TWO MAIN PAGES

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 #LOGIN PAGE